department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/600-buy-up-rates.md

 spoke: Benefit rates
 order: 4
 relatedlinks:
-  - heading: Other helpful education benefit resources
+  - heading: Other helpful tools and information
     links:
     - url: /education/about-gi-bill-benefits/how-to-use-benefits/tuition-assistance-top-up/
       title: How to use your benefits